Historical Apoplexy · State Legislative Adaptations · New Mexico

 (100) miles from the nearest hospital.
 The commissary model's

-logistics — designed for delivery to dispersed, remote
+logistics, designed for delivery to dispersed, remote

-military installations — is the distribution model that
+military installations, is the distribution model that

 New Mexico's geography requires;

-(j) Samuel Bowles and Herbert Gintis, in Schooling in
+SITE.
+Samuel Bowles and Herbert Gintis, in Schooling in

 stratification but incorrectly isolated the education system